contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 ## Which data crosses the boundaries

 You can use basic structs or simple data transfer objects if you like.
 Or the data can simply be arguments in function calls.
 Or you can pack it into a hashmap, or construct it into an object.
 The important thing is that isolated, simple data structures are passed across the boundaries.
-We don’t want to cheat and pass Entity objects or database rows.
-We don’t want the data structures to have any kind of dependency that violates the Dependency Rule.
+We don't want to cheat and pass Entity objects or database rows.
+We don't want the data structures to have any kind of dependency that violates the Dependency Rule.
 Thus, when we pass data across a boundary, it is always in the form that is most convenient for the inner circle.